List of famous failed startups and businesses in India - Updated 2023

 Moreover, they had substantial operational activities on the online end and offline, which subsequently led to losses.
 They required too much capital to manage both ends of operations.

-The Co-founder of Tazzo, Priyam Saraswat, spoke to TechCircle said the imbalance of internal and external factors led to shutting down.
+The Co-founder of Tazzo, Priyam Saraswat, spoke to TechCircle and said the imbalance of internal and external factors led to its shutting down.

 It had to shut down before the funds dried up.

 In 2013, Bengaluru-based Anter Virk and Anish Basu Roy started Shotang as a B2B platform for manufacturers, distributors, and retailers.